mgreiler/se-unlocked/Transcripts/EP_09_Charlie_Gerard.md

 I'm here."
 He didn't make me stress out at all, so I think that definitely helped as well.

-**Michaela:** [00:31:28] And so when you recording that, would you **Charlie:** [00:31:30] be able to open Google **Michaela:** [00:31:33] and look something up or **Charlie:** [00:31:34] didn't you dare to do that or was it so clear?
-I think it's actually stay in your IDE.
+**Michaela:** [00:31:28] And so when you were coding that, would you be able to open Google and look something up or didn't you dare to do that or was it so clear that you could actually stay in your IDE?

-Um, I think I did, I did Google, um, something because I think I forgot how to, there was something quite basic that I forgot.
-Uh, I don't remember right now what it was, but, uh, he, I think the, I think the developer who was with me told me that I was allowed to Google.
-I think it was more about.
-If you Google something, maybe, you know, um, say out loud what you're Googling and why you're Googling it.
+**Charlie:** [00:31:43] I think I did Google something because I think I forgot how to, there was something quite basic that I forgot.
+I don't remember right now what it was, but I think the developer who was with me told me that I was allowed to Google.
+I think it was more about, if you Google something, maybe say out loud what you're Googling and why you're Googling it, because they know that, I mean, Google is something that we use a lot in our job.
+We can't pretend that we—I don't think I spend a day without looking at Google.
+You know, I probably look at Google every ten minutes.
-Um, because they know that you, I mean, Google is something that we use a lot in our job, you know, we CA we convince them that we, I don't think I spend a day with that looking at Google, you know, I probably look at Google.
-Yeah.
-So, yeah.
-You know, it's, um, it's more of a understanding how you, how you work.
-I wouldn't want to pretend that I know everything because it's not true.
-So I, you know, I, yeah, I wouldn't pretend that I just.
-Rural everything without looking anything up in a real world scenario, um, I would do that, right?
-Yeah.
-Yeah, definitely.
+It's more of a understanding how you work.
+And I wouldn't want to pretend that I know everything because it's not true, so I wouldn't pretend that I just wrote everything without looking anything up in a real-world scenario...

+**Michaela:** [00:32:41] You also would do that, right?

+**Charlie:** [00:32:44] Yeah, yeah, definitely.
 And I think it's more about, well, if you want to solve a certain problem, what would you Google?
-Um, and it's about, you know, seeing if you can efficiently Google maybe as well.
-Um, but yeah, no, I did use Google.
+And it's about, you know, seeing if you can efficiently Google maybe as well.
+But yeah, no, I did use Google.

 **Michaela:** [00:32:56] Yeah.
 Okay.
-So, um, I know that besides the things that you do at the company, you also have quite a few side projects and they are in **Charlie:** [00:33:07] very interesting areas.
-**Michaela:** [00:33:08] I call them
-**Charlie:** [00:33:09] brain controlled interfaces.
-I think you call them the same
-**Michaela:** [00:33:12] and you're also thinking of it various electronic devices.
+So, um, I know that besides the things that you do at the company, you also have quite a few side projects and they are in very interesting areas.
+I call them brain-controlled interfaces.
+I think you call them the same.
+And you're also tinker with various electronic devices, right?
-Right.
 So why do you do that?
-Why do you invest your free time?
-Um, In looking at something that's actually not one to one related to your current job and your career.
+Why do you invest your free time in looking at something that's actually not one-to-one related to your current job and your career?

-**Charlie:** [00:33:28] Um, well, so I think, well, first of all, I think it's because, uh, it gets me really excited.
-Um, I am definitely very passionate about the way people interact with, uh, energy and brain.
+**Charlie:** [00:33:28] Well, first of all, I think it's because it gets me really excited.
+I am definitely very passionate about the way people interact with technology, and brain–computer interfaces is one way of doing that.
-Computer interfaces is one way of doing that.
-But also, because I feel like I'm learning a lot while I build these side projects.
-And, uh, when I'm at work, I, you know, I learn about a certain, yeah.
-You know, certain frameworks or certain tech stacks or certain ways of building a website.
-But I feel like technology is.
+But also, because I feel like I'm learning a lot while I build these side projects, and when I'm at work, I learn about certain frameworks or certain tech stacks or certain ways of building a website.
-So much more than that.
-And in a way you don't really know where it's going.
-So I like it spring different, different parts of the tech industry, because, well, right now I'm building JIRA, but I don't know what's next.
-It gives me a better idea of what what's going on or what the future might be as well.
+But I feel like technology is so much more than that, and in a way you don't really know where it's going.
+So I like exploring different parts of the tech industry, because, well, right now I'm building JIRA, but I don't know what's next.
+It gives me a better idea of what's going on or what the future might be as well.
-And it's a field that is well to me, so, so interesting.
-Uh, when we look at the way we usually interact, we, uh, like the keyboard and the phone is so restrictive.
-It's that we've learned.
-To type on buttons to do something, but there's probably, there's probably so many different ways that we could interact with things that that could, um, you know, maybe be faster or be more intuitive.
+And it's a field that is, well, to me so, so interesting.
+When we look at the way we usually interact, like the keyboard and the phone is so restrictive.
+It's like we've learned to type on buttons to do something, but there's probably so many different ways that we could interact with things that that could maybe be faster or be more intuitive.
-And I feel like a lot of the times we we've had to learn how to use the keyboard.
-Whereas technology could actually adapt to people in the natural environment and it would almost, you know, do things for you, but you would, there is a, you know, a way that you would forget that the tech is here, but it would just do things for you and make your life, uh, you know, eventually better.
+And I feel like a lot of the times, we've had to learn how to use the keyboard, whereas technology could actually adapt to people in the natural environment and it would almost, you know, do things for you, but there is a way that you would forget that the tech is here, but it would just do things for you and make your life eventually better.

-**Michaela:** [00:35:05] So I just said
-**Charlie:** [00:35:07] brain controlled
-**Michaela:** [00:35:09] interfaces, but, um, I looked at, I watched some of your YouTube videos and,
-**Charlie:** [00:35:16] um,
-**Michaela:** [00:35:16] I read some of your articles and what's actually happening.
-Is that based on sensors that on your.
-Had right.
-You can **Charlie:** [00:35:23] move for example, the mouse, or you **Michaela:** [00:35:25] could navigate a
+**Michaela:** [00:35:05] So I just said brain-controlled interfaces, but I watched some of your YouTube videos and I read some of your articles and what's actually happening is that based on sensors that are on your head, right, you can move for example, the mouse, or you could navigate a cube in space somehow, right?
-**Charlie:** [00:35:27] cube
-**Michaela:** [00:35:27] yes.
-Space somehow.
-Right?
-How would you, how would you describe that brand controlled interfaces?
+How would you describe that, brain-controlled interfaces?
 What are those for you and where do you see them going?

-**Charlie:** [00:35:37] Well, I'm not actually sure where it's going, but I'm.
-What I think is that it is going to get a lot better than it is now.
-And I don't know, I think it will take that much longer, but what I mean by that is, as I've been working on building some prototypes, I have a better idea of what is foreseeable and what is not possible.
+**Charlie:** [00:35:37] Well, I'm not actually sure where it's going, but what I think is that it is going to get a lot better than it is now.
+And I don't think it will take that much longer, but what I mean by that is, as I've been working on building some prototypes, I have a better idea of what is possible and what is not possible.
-And at the moment, uh, you can train some machine learning algorithms to identify patterns in your brain activity that you can then match to a certain thoughts.
-And then using that thought, it's really up to you to build whatever interaction that you want.
-Like, if you train an algorithm with your own thoughts, then you can use that as triggers, but it could be, um, moving a mouse.
-It could be playing a game.
-Uh, it could be instead of using, you know, a voice control, you would use like thought control to start a playlist or pose a YouTube video or anything.
+And at the moment, you can train some machine learning algorithms to identify patterns in your brain activity that you can then match to a certain thought.
+And then, using that thought, it's really up to you to build whatever interaction that you want.
+Like, if you train an algorithm with your own thoughts, then you can use that as triggers, but it could be moving a mouse, it could be playing a game, it could be instead of using voice control, you would use thought control to start a playlist or post a YouTube video or anything.
 But at the moment, most of the experiments that I've seen have been using thoughts of a body movement.
-Um, I feel like this is maybe where it's to identify patterns in info.
+I feel like this is maybe where it's easier to identify patterns in info.
-So the one that I've been playing with personally, like how to train an algorithm to, I recognize maybe a direction.
-So I was thinking about moving right or left.
-And then I was matching that with a motion on the screen as well, but recently, um, actually last week, um, I went to.
-Uh, mountain view for a Google developer expert summit.
-And I could have with a friend who, who is the co founder of a startup called neuro city, and they're building their own brain sensor as well.
-So it's a new one that will be available soon.
-And I tried it and it was really, really exciting.
-And I saw that the, what I trained with it as well was also a body movement.
+So the one that I've been playing with personally, like, I have to train an algorithm to recognize maybe a direction.
+So I was thinking about moving right or left, and then I was matching that with a motion on the screen as well, but recently, actually last week, I went to Mountain View for a Google Developer Experts Summit and I caught up with a friend who is the co-founder of a startup called Neurosity, and they're building their own brain sensor as well.
+So it's a new one that will be available soon, and I tried it and it was really, really exciting.
+And I saw that what I trained with it as well was also body movement.
-So I had to think about.
-Punching my fingers or tapping my left foot on the floor, or, and, um, as I was just thinking about these movements, I could then find patterns in the data and map that to, to something on the screen as well.
+So I had to think about pinching my fingers or tapping my left foot on the floor, and as I was just thinking about these movements, I could then find patterns in the data and map that to something on the screen as well.
-So, so far I feel like what is doable is thinking about a body movement or.
-Or an emotion in space, and that is easier to find patterns than in the data.
+So, so far I feel like what is doable is thinking about a body movement or a motion in space, and that is easier to find patterns then, in the data.
-But what is, I think not possible yet is to think about random things like a bottle of water or, or the beach.
-I think that these kinds of foods are not precise enough.
-To be able to detect any kind of patterns I might be wrong, but what I've seen so far, it's easier with thoughts of movements.
+But what is, I think, not possible yet is to think about random things like a bottle of water or the beach.
+I think that these kinds of thoughts are not precise enough to be able to detect any kind of patterns.
+I might be wrong, though.
-But I feel like as the technology is going to get, um, better in terms of hardware and software, I don't think we are that far from being able to interact with, um, with interfaces using brain sensors.
-But I think that we have to be a little bit.
-Patient that we're not going to be able to detect everything.
+What I've seen so far, it's easier with thoughts of movements, but I feel like as the technology is going to get better in terms of hardware _and_ software, I don't think we are that far from being able to interact with interfaces using brain sensors.
+But I think that we have to be a little bit patient that we're not going to be able to detect everything.

 **Michaela:** [00:38:30] It's really, really interesting.
-And the funny thing is that when you said, okay, you're thinking about something a thought, and then you're mapped out right.
-To an activity and that will be **Charlie:** [00:38:41] come your trigger.
+And the funny thing is that when you said, okay, you're thinking about something, a thought, and then you map that, right, to an activity and that will become your trigger.
-**Michaela:** [00:38:42] The first thing that came to my mind is thinking about.
+The first thing that came to _my_ mind is thinking about mice or elephants, you know?
-Mice
-**Charlie:** [00:38:46] or
-**Michaela:** [00:38:47] elephants, you know, and then you say, well, actually it has to do more with
+And then you say, well, actually it has to do more with motions, right?
-**Charlie:** [00:38:52] motions.
-**Michaela:** [00:38:52] Right.
 So I found that really, really interesting.
 I would like to learn more about that.

 **Charlie:** [00:38:56] Yeah.

-**Michaela:** [00:38:57] I wonder if it has to do with the region of **Charlie:** [00:38:59] the brain that thinks, you know, That you trigger because maybe a mouse
-**Michaela:** [00:39:05] thought is somewhere else located, then they're moving your hands or something.
+**Michaela:** [00:38:57] I wonder if it has to do with the region of the brain that you trigger because maybe a mouse thought is somewhere else located, than you're moving your hands or something.

 **Charlie:** [00:39:09] I think, yeah.
 I think it has to do with the amount of focus that you need as well for a certain thoughts.
 Definitely the part of the brain that, um, let's say, you know, lights up when